identity-com/docs/docs/cruiser/walkthrough/instructions/instructions.md

 This is usually implemented for unit structs (ie `struct Foo;`).

+### Data

-`Data` is the simplest, it's any type that implements `BorshDeserialize` and is the data that comes in from the instruction data of the transaction. `ReturnType` is a little more complex by also requiring `BorshSerialize`.
+`Data` is the simplest, it's any type that implements `BorshDeserialize` and is the data that comes in from the instruction data of the transaction.

+### Return Type

+`ReturnType` is a little more complex than `Data` by also requiring `BorshSerialize`.
 It's the returned data to the caller in the case of CPI.
 The data serialization and deserialization is handled by cruiser internally. `Accounts` is the most complicated.

+### Accounts

 `Accounts` requirement is the implementation of `AccountArgument`, `FromAccounts`, and `ValidateArgument`.
 The flow is as follows: